jmquigley/notesdb/docs/notesdb.md

 item is already in the schema, then it appends a timestamp to the name of the item that is being restored.

-The thenable resolves to the path of the restored artifact.
+The thenable resolves to the artifact that was retored.

 **Kind**: instance method of <code>[NotesDB](#NotesDB)</code>
 **Returns**: <code>Promise</code> - a javascript promise object.